rkelm/dos_ctrl_ec2/README.md

 # deinstallation
 Terminate all running EC2 instances, delete the installation directory including all contained files and if you like delete alle volumes and snapshots.

+# security
+To use SSM to send commands to the ec2 instance with ec2_send_command.bat you need to add extensive permissions, which may be misused.
+Especially permissions ssm:SendCommand and iam:PassRole are dangerous as they may allow to elevate privileges if the access keys is compromised.
+Read the AWS documentation to understand more about the dangers.